diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 }
 ```

-**MultithreadedMapper** is an implementation that runs mappers concurrently in a configurable number of threads (set by mapreduce.mapper.multithreadedmapper.threads).
+**MultithreadedMapper** is an implementation that runs mappers concurrently in a configurable number of threads (set by `mapreduce.mapper.multithreadedmapper.threads`).
 For most data processing tasks, it confers no advantage over the default implementation.
 However, for mappers that spend a long time processing each record —because they contact external servers, for example—it allows multiple mappers to run in one JVM with little contention.

 **FileInputFormat** is the base class for all implementations of InputFormat that use files as their data source (see Figure 8-2).
 It provides two things: a place to define which files are included as the input to a job, and an implementation for generating splits for the input files.
 The job of dividing splits into records is performed by subclasses.

 ![hadoop_inputformat_class_hierarchy_img_1]

-**Given a set of files, how does FileInputFormat turn them into splits?**  FileInputFor mat splits only large files—here, “large” means larger than an HDFS block.
+**Given a set of files, how does FileInputFormat turn them into splits?**
+FileInputFormat splits only large files—here, “large” means larger than an HDFS block.
 The split size is normally the size of an HDFS block, which is appropriate for most applications; however, it is possible to control this value by setting various Hadoop properties,
 1. mapreduce.input.fileinputformat.split.minsize
 2. mapreduce.input.fileinputformat.split.maxsize
 3. dfs.blocksize